AjayShah

 firm should see the high ex ante currency volatility and

-stay away from borrowing in dollars without hedging; so the
+stay away from borrowing in dollars without hedging

 impact upon capital flows will be small at best.
 And firms that